huacnlee/social-share-button/README.md

 | quote             | title     | data-quote                 |
 |                   |           | data-source                |

+## More arguments
+#options:

+all of the following can be passes as named parameters (options) to the second argument of `social_share_button_tag`

+rel
+  *TODO: document*

+url
+  *TODO: document*

+desc
+  *TODO: document*

+child_content
+  WARNING: will be output as raw html; HTML standards recommend you input inline-level elements only

+allow_sites
+  override default settings set in base calss

+inner_element
+  defaults to nothing, but can be overridden for other elements. pass as **element name only without <...> syntax marks** note *each* a tag (href) displayed will wrap a copy of this content, if passed use when you need an additional element as your button, like a font awesome
+  <i class='fa-icon'></i>, etc.
+  leave as nothing to style fully using the native a href

+self_styled
+  defaults to false; use social share styling for the social icons themselves set to true to use your own social icons

+self_general_styled
+  defautls to false; use social share general styling set to true to turn off social share's general styling completely

+classes
+  classes applied to inner_element

 ## How to change icon size?

 Yes, you can override social-share-button base css to change the icon size.